 People use Google to find answers, not to read theoretical explanations.
 Lowering the reading level of your content provides humans with a more pleasant user experience.

-Reading level has no direct impact on SEO rank.
+The reading level has no direct impact on SEO rank.
 However, it can affect page experience metrics such as dwell time and bounce rate, which impact SEO.

 Structure of the content

 Humans and bots are both affected by your content structure.
 Your post should be easier to read if you use headings and subheadings.
-The reader should be able to understand what your post is and find the information they need if you include a table of contents at the top.
+The reader should be able to understand your post and find the information they need if you include a table of contents at the top.

 Furthermore, your section titles are opportunities to catch your reader’s attention.
-So descriptiveness isn’t enough; you need a hook.
+So, descriptiveness isn’t enough; you need a hook.
 “10 Ways to Improve Your Time Management,” for example, is more personable and specific than “Time Management Tips.” an excellent digital marketing agency is constantly conscious of the exemplary structure of the content.